-You must have in your possession a current Department of Transportation (DOT) Medical Certificate (if required to do so by Idaho law and/or Federal Motor Carrier Regulations) and a Commercial Learner's Permit whenever you need to practice driving a commercial vehicle prior to taking your skills test.
-The Medical Certificate and CLP are required even if you are attending a professional truck driving school, company sponsored training program, or receiving private instruction from a friend in his/her own vehicle.
+You must have a current Medical Examiner's Certificate (if required to do so by Idaho law and/or Federal Motor Carrier Regulations) and a Commercial Learner's Permit whenever you need to practice driving a commercial vehicle prior to taking your skills test.

+The Medical Certificate may be required, and a CLP is required even if you are attending a professional truck driving school, company sponsored training program, or receiving private instruction from a friend in his / her own vehicle.